Teichlab/Genes2Genes/README.md

 ### Tutorial

 Please refer to the notebook [`notebooks/Tutorial.ipynb`](https://github.com/Teichlab/Genes2Genes/blob/main/notebooks/Tutorial.ipynb) which gives an example analysis between a reference and query dataset from literature.
+Note: The runtime of the algorithm depends on the number of cells in the reference and query datasets, the number of interpolation time points, and the number of genes to align.
+Current version of G2G utilizes concurrency through Python multiprocessing to speed up the gene-level alignment process.
+It creates a number of processes equal to the number of cores in the system, and each process performs a single gene-level alignment at one time.

 ### Funding Acknowledgement
 Marie Skłodowska-Curie grant agreement No: 101026506 (Marie Curie Individual Fellowship) under the European Union’s Horizon 2020 research and innovation programme; Wellcome Trust Ph.D.
 Fellowship for Clinicians; Wellcome Trust (WT206194); ERC Consolidator Grant (646794); Wellcome Sanger Institute’s Translation Committee Fund.